elastisys/compliantkubernetes/docs/operator-manual/exoscale.md

 WORKLOAD_CLUSTERS=( "testwc0" )
 ```

-## Deploying Compliant Kubernetes clusters

-In this section the steps for infrastructure setup, Compliant Kubernetes deployment, and DNS record creation will be presented.

-### Infrastructure Setup using Terraform
+## Infrastructure Setup using Terraform

 Before trying any of the steps, clone the Elastisys Compliant Kubernetes Kubespray repo as follows: